shivannis/xandr-docs-public/xandr-docs/articles/invest/how-guaranteed-outcomes-work.md

 description: This article explains how guaranteed outcomes work.
 The outcome-based bids from the buyer are translated into impression-based CPM revenue for the seller.
 ---

-# Microsoft Invest - How guaranteed outcomes work
+# Microsoft Invest - How Guaranteed Outcomes work

 The following overview describes the logic of Guaranteed Outcomes: